coco-serverless/coco-serverless/docs/kata.md

 > The changes you make inside the Kata environment won't be persisted across
 > container restarts.
 This is a deliberate design choice.
 You can hot-patch
 > the Kata Agent by following the instructions in the following section.
 To
-> permanently patch it, push the changes to the `csg-main` branch and re-build
+> permanently patch it, push the changes to the `sc2-main` branch and re-build
 > the container: `inv kata.build --nocache`.

 ## Replacing the Kata Agent